Celebrating Eleven Years Online...!

 Sailing Synergy

-On all points of sail, the synergy between motor and sail produces a net gain in speed over what would be possible with either alone.
-When motor-sailing, 6 knots worth of fuel gets you 7 or 8 knots of boat speed.
-Of course when under sail alone there is zero fuel use.
-At today's fuel prices, that is saying something...!
+On all points of sail, the synergy between motoring and sailing produces a net gain in speed over what would be possible with either alone.
+The speed gain is in fact greater than one would expect.
+When motor-sailing, 3 knots worth of fuel gets you 7 to 10 knots of boat speed...!

 Controllable Pitch Propellers